herlesupreeth/CoIMS_Wiki/README.md

 **Make sure the SIM card is placed in the default/first SIM slot of the device (only for multi-sim capable devices)**

-Download the "CoIMS" app from play store (https://play.google.com/store/apps/details?id=com.sherle.coims).
+Download the [CoIMS](https://play.google.com/store/apps/details?id=com.sherle.coims) Carrier Config app from play store.
 Then, run the app

 Important points/values to note after running the app for this app to enable VoLTE